New Mexico Rental Agreement

 New Mexico Required Lease Disclosures

-• Landlord’s Name and Address (required for all leases) – New Mexico leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+• Landlord’s Name and Address (required for all leases) – New Mexico leases must contain the landlord’s name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+Typically includes additional contact information, such as phone numbers and email addresses.

 • Late Fee Disclosure (required for some leases) – New Mexico limits late fees.
-To be enforceable, a landlord must disclose any fees in the lease, and the fee amounts cannot be more than 10% of the overdue balance.
+Fee amounts cannot be more than 10% of the overdue balance.
+A fee that isn’t written in the lease can’t be enforced.

 To learn more about required disclosures in New Mexico, click here.